 Pregnancy and hormone changes can affect your skin, and many women feel tired and unattractive during this unsettled time.
 Pregnant patients may seek out cosmetic procedures to help them feel more youthful and appear more rested.
-And those who routinely receive BOTOX® often ask my Dallas staff if they can continue treatment throughout their pregnancy.
+And those who routinely receive BOTOX® often ask if they can continue treatment throughout their pregnancy.

-The issue of pregnant women using dermal fillers or BOTOX while pregnant is a complicated issue.
-We encourage our patients to weigh the risks versus the rewards when considering injectables during this unique time.
+The issue of pregnant women using dermal fillers or BOTOX is complicated.
+As a dermatologist in Dallas, I encourage our patients to weigh the risks versus the rewards when considering injectables during this unique time.

 How Injectables Work

 To understand how pregnancy and injectables might potentially interact, it is important to know the science behind these popular treatments.

 - BOTOX: Made of botulinum toxin A, a neurotoxin.
 This active ingredient relaxes muscles to prevent them from contracting and forming wrinkles in the skin.
 This helps soften facial expressions and smooths out the skin around the eyes, mouth, and forehead.
 You can learn more about BOTOX and read answers to common questions in our related blog post.